 Concrete is very porous.
-If water is spilt onto concrete, 95% of it will soak into the substrate.
+If water is spilled onto concrete, 95% of it will soak into the substrate.
 The water will then rise to the surface and evaporate, leaving dry concrete.
-However, oil will never evaporate.
+However, the oil will never evaporate.
 Cleaning the surface of oil will only be a temporary measure as the oil within the substrate will rise and the surface will be dirty again.
-Application of epoxies or floor paint over an oil contaminated floor will only make the oil rise faster.
+Application of epoxies or floor paint over an oil-contaminated floor will only make the oil rise faster.

 Prevent Your Floor From Peeling

 Since epoxy cures very hard, there is no way for moisture from the substrate to escape.
 This can cause a buildup of pressure and cause your epoxy to peel.
 Before installing epoxy, be sure to run a moisture test on your concrete.
 If you have leakage issues somewhere, you need to address them.
 It is also always good practice to use an epoxy primer to help mitigate issues with moisture.

 Residue from the acid etching of the surface

 Acid etching of garage floors works by reacting with the free lime in the concrete.
 This results in a breakdown of calcium at the surface, exposing the pores of the concrete.

 Calcium is then deposited onto the surface forming a fine layer of dust.
 It is therefore very important that the dust is effectively removed, either through sweeping, vacuuming, or pouring liberal amounts of water to flush the surface (be sure to leave the concrete to dry and test the moisture of the surface before applying primer and floor paint).

 The dust prevents the floor paint from adhering to the surface by sticking to the dust instead, eventually peeling up.